bluesky/tiled/docs/source/how-to/custom-formats.md

 box.

-To teach Tiled to serve another format, first decide which structure family or families are appropriate for this format?
-For example, it make sense to export an array as an image, but it does not make sense to export a table as an image---or at least, if you do, you are making some assumptions about the table.
+To teach Tiled to serve another format, first decide which structure family or families are appropriate for this format.
+For example, it makes sense to export a table an Excel spreadsheet, but it does not generally make sense to export an N-dimensional array as an Excel spreadsheet.
+(If you do, you making specific assumptions about the array.)

 For this guide, we'll take the example of [XDI](https://github.com/XraySpectroscopy/XAS-Data-Interchange/blob/master/specification/spec.md#example-xdi-file),